What Are Zero-Day Attacks & How Can I Prevent Them?

-Zero-day attacks are becoming increasingly common and complex and can have devastating consequences for businesses.
-The term “zero-day” is used to describe the threat of an unknown or unaddressed security vulnerabilities in software or applications.
-Thus, attacks that exploit zero-day vulnerabilities often occur without users’ knowledge.
+Zero-day attacks are becoming increasingly prevalent and problematic for businesses.
+The term “zero-day” is used to describe the threat of unknown or unaddressed security vulnerabilities in software or applications.
+Thus, attacks that exploit zero-day vulnerabilities often occur without users’ knowledge, and can carry hefty costs for organizations in the form of lost productivity, data theft, system downtime, reputation damage and regulatory actions.

-When it comes to mitigating your risk of suffering the unpleasant aftermath of a successful zero-day attack, prevention is the best form of protection.
+When it comes to mitigating your risk of suffering a zero-day attack, prevention is the best form of protection.
 Inadequately secured email systems are one of the most common ways that cyber criminals infiltrate organizations’ networks.
 Thus, it is incredibly important for businesses to ensure that their email system isn’t an open door to thieves!
-An intuitive, proactive cloud email security that provides complete, end-to-end protection of your business email is the most effective method of combating zero-day attacks and other advanced email threats.
+Implementing proactive, layered email security defenses is the most effective method of combating zero-day attacks and other dangerous, costly attacks.

 What are Zero-Day Attacks and How do They Work?